neel24/admin-mode/README.md

 ## Available commands

 These are the commands which are currently available:
-- `.about` - Provides a description of the bot.
+- `.about` - Provides a description and some stats of the bot.
 - `.help`- Lists the available commands and the usage.
 - `.demo` - Provides a demo video of the bot.
 - `.ping` - Returns the bot's latency and API ping.